-1. Call a professional.
-Removing an ice dam can be quite dangerous.
+1. Hire a professional.
+Removing snow and ice dams from a roof is quite dangerous.
 A good place to start is with a reputable roofing contractor.
 Check Angie’s List and get estimates and references from contractors in your area.
 Gutter cleaning companies may also offer this service.

 2. Remove snow from the roof.
 If you’re tackling the job yourself, there is a special tool for removing snow called a “roof rake.”
 Carefully pull it down the slope of the roofline.
 Never pull snow across the roof.
 You could damage the shingles.